obamamen/MAZEGENERATORC/README.md

 - Maze dimensions (Width and height).
 - Thickness of the maze walls.
 - And some biases, like:
-  - chance of the next grid being the same as before.
   - change of it being a before specified direction.

 ## Installation

 - Download all the files and put it somewhere in a folder.
-- If you want to change some properties, they are in the main.c file, and then **compile**.
+- If you want to change some properties, they are in the main.c and in mazegen.c files, and then **compile**.

 ### Contributing